-- any medications not presented properly will not be accepted by school staff.
-Pupils should not bring in their own medicine.
-This should be brought into school by the parent. - that employees will consider carefully their response to requests to assist with the giving of medication or supervision of self-medication and that they will consider each request separately. - the school will liaise with the Health Service for advice about a pupil's special medical needs, and will seek support from the relevant practitioners where necessary and in the interests of the pupil. - any medicines brought into school by the staff e.g. headache tablets, inhalers for personal use should be stored in an appropriate place and kept out of the reach of the pupils.
-Any staff medicine is the responsibility of the individual concerned and not the school.
+- that employees will consider carefully their response to requests to assist with the giving of medication or supervision of self-medication and that they will consider each request separately. - the school will liaise with the Health Service for advice about a pupil's special medical needs, and will seek support from the relevant practitioners where necessary and in the interests of the pupil.

-For children who have long term medical needs, a comprehensive Health Plan will form the basis of all actions.
+For children who have long term medical needs, a comprehensive Individual Healthcare Plan will form the basis of all actions.
+Any child with an IHP will be included in the SEND central register which is overseen by the SENCO.